jakob-schuster/find-cdr3/readme.md

 ## 🔩 Implementation

-The `rust-bio` crate was used.
+The `rust-bio` crate was used for parsing and matching patterns in reads.
 All alignment is done using Myers bit-vector algorithm.

 ### Preprocessing